 I know this from my own biography.
 I studied law in Göttingen in the early 90s, I'm critical of the system, feminist, left-wing.
 My children went to independent alternative schools because we didn't think the state school system with grades, little exercise for the children, severe restrictions on self-determination and, as a result, a lot of family stress with homework, class tests and assessment pressure was trustworthy enough.
 As a family, we underwent curative treatment for years.
 And at the same time: the children were vaccinated, went to the paediatrician regularly, and today I walk around - figuratively speaking - with the Basic Law under my arm and insist on Article 3 and other fundamental and human rights.

 Is that a contradiction - or a differentiated mistrust?
-My criticism of the system has always been that it doesn't protect enough.
-Not the women, not the children, not the marginalised.
-It supports structures that exploit the weaker.
-I maintain that my mistrust is based on something towards orientated - towards more justice, more participation, more protection.
+My criticism of the system has always been that it doesn't protect enough, neither women nor children, nor other marginalised people.
+It supports patriarchal and capitalist structures that exploit the weaker.
+I maintain that my mistrust is based on something towards orientated: Justice, participation, protection.

 What El-Mafaalani describes is something else.
 The tipping point comes when mistrust no longer indicates anything, but only against something.
-When there is no longer a common horizon other than the common enemy.
-When expertise is rejected across the board - not because science provides too little protection, but because protection itself is reinterpreted as control.
-When „The state is failing“ becomes: „The state is basically my enemy.“
+When there is no longer a common horizon apart from the common enemy and expertise is rejected across the board because scientific justifications are reinterpreted as control instead of protection.
+When "The state is failing" becomes: "The state is basically my enemy."

 - People who trust themselves.